stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The Y coordinate of the viewport origin is also shifted to the bottom of the viewport.

 * To avoid breaking existing code the _flip_ setting is off by default.

-* In any case we are now too used to Y pointing down.

 ### Vector